Ayush-iitkgp/Ayush-iitkgp.github.io/posts/announcing-support-for-complex-domain-linear-programs-in-convexjl/index.md

 9. conv
 10. real and imag

 Now, I am working towards implementing the complex-domain Second Order Conic Programming.
-Meanwhile, I invite the Julia community to play around with the complex LPP.
+Meanwhile, I invite the Julia community to play around with the complex-domain LPs.
 The link to the development branch is [here](https://github.com/Ayush-iitkgp/Convex.jl/tree/gsoc2).

 Looking forward to your suggestions!